to help schools address substance use

 For a summary of the grantees that are implementing programs through Prevention Matters, please see the list of Prevention Matters Implementation and Grant Extension Award Recipients.

-LEARNINGS FROM YEAR TWO IMPLEMENTATION
+LEARNINGS FROM YEAR THREE IMPLEMENTATION

 As a part of Prevention Matters, the Fairbanks Foundation conducts an annual evaluation to 1) measure the impact and benefit of the initiative and 2) identify early challenges in order to provide additional support to address these issues moving forward.